gavinhughpalmer/sfdx-tools/README.md

   -d, --outputdir=outputdir                       [default: force-app] The directory where the source format should be
                                                   output to

+  -i, --ignoretypes=ignoretypes                   Comma seperated list of any additional types that you wish to ignore
+                                                  from the retrieve process, this can be used if the error "The retrieved zip file exceeded the limit of 629145600 bytes.
+Total bytes
+                                                  retrieved: 629534861" is recieved

   -u, --targetusername=targetusername             username or alias for the target org; overrides default target org

   -v, --packageversion=packageversion             [default: 42.0] Version number that the package.xml should use in the
                                                   retrieve call

+  -w, --waittimemillis=waittimemillis             [default: 1000] The wait time between retrieve checks

   --apiversion=apiversion                         override the api version used for api requests made by this command